Dominion Land Survey: History

 The surveying of western Canada was divided into five basic surveys.
 Each survey's layout was slightly different from the others.
 The first survey began in 1871 and ended in 1879 and covers some of southern Manitoba and a little of Saskatchewan.
 The second and smallest survey, in 1880, was used in only small areas of Saskatchewan.
 This system differs from the first survey because rather than running section lines parallel to the eastern boundary they run true north–south.
-The largest and most important of these surveys was the third, which covers more land than all the others surveys put together.
+The largest and most important of these surveys was the third, which covers more land than all the other surveys put together.
 This survey began in 1881.
 That method of surveying is still used in Saskatchewan and Manitoba.
 The fourth and fifth surveys were used only in some townships in British Columbia.

 The reason that the Canadian government was pushing to subdivide Manitoba, Saskatchewan, and Alberta was to affirm Canadian sovereignty over these lands.
 The United States was undergoing rapid expansion in the 1860s, and the Canadian government was afraid that the Americans would expand into Canadian territory.
 Canada's introduction of a railway and surveying was a means to discourage American encroachment.
 Sir John A. Macdonald remarked in 1870 that the Americans "are resolved to do all they can short of war, to get possession of our western territory, and we must take immediate and vigorous steps to counteract them."

 The beginning of the Dominion Land Survey marked a new era for western Canada.
 Railways were making their way to the West and the population of western regions began to increase.
 The introduction of the survey system marked the end of the nomadic ways for the First Nations and Metis.
 This did not go over well and was a catalyst to the events of the Red River Rebellion.